Skip to Content

 Different Attractions at Disneyland and Disney World

 When it comes to attraction differences between Disneyland and Disney World, they fall into two buckets.
-In some cases, there are attractions that exist at one of the resorts, but not another.
-In other cases, there are resorts that are similar (and maybe even have the same name) but also have some differences.
-If you are wanting to see the differences between Disneyland and Disney World with regard to attractions, here are some of the things you’ll want to check out.
+In some cases, some attractions exist at one of the resorts, but not another.
+In other cases, some rides are similar (and maybe even have the same name) but also have some differences.
+If you want to see the differences between Disneyland and Disney World attractions, here are some of the things you’ll want to check out.

 At Disneyland Resort, completely different rides include the following: